 Before purchasing the book, you should know that I’m not a wine expert, connoisseur or sommelier by any definition.
 I can’t claim to know the difference between different fermentation styles or know the providence of every varietal.
 This book does not go into the detail of every wine available at every winery on the Naramata Bench.

 The truth is, I just enjoy tasting and drinking wine, especially when on the Naramata Bench.
-I’m sure you will too, and I believe this Naramata wineries guide will enhance your experience in this beautiful place.
+I’m sure you will too, and I believe this Naramata wineries guide will enhance your experience in this wonderful place.